ArcBlock/forge-cli/README.md

-  tx:send                                                Send a signed tx to the network tx:sign                                                Sign a transaction (base64) according to sender’s wallet unstake                                                Revert stakes to various entities upgrade                                                Upgrade chain node to new version without reset use [version]                                          Activate an already downloaded forge release version                                                Output version for all forge components wallet:create [options]                                Create a local wallet and dump its public/private key web [options] [action]                                 Start/stop the web interface of running forge chain/node workshop [action]                                      Start/stop the dApps workshop
+  tx:send                                                Send a signed tx to the network tx:sign                                                Sign a transaction (base64) according to sender’s wallet unstake                                                Revert stakes to various entities upgrade [<chainName>]                                  Upgrade chain node to new version without reset use [version]                                          Activate an already downloaded forge release version                                                Output version for all forge components wallet:create                                          Create a local wallet and dump its public/private key web [options] [action]                                 Start/stop the web interface of running forge chain/node workshop [action]                                      Start/stop the dApps workshop